Kinto/kinto-http.py/README.rst

     synchronisation features are implemented yet.

 - The first version of this API doesn't cache any access nor provide any refresh mechanism.
-If you want to be sure you have the last data available, issue another call.
+If you want to be sure you have the latest data available, issue another call.

 Here is an overview of what the API looks like: